 Angela provides counseling in a relaxed atmosphere.
 The first session is focused primarily on getting to know one another as well as briefly reviewing initial paperwork.
 We usually have time to begin to discuss the reason why you decided to come to counseling.

 How does therapy work after the first session?

 Angela enjoys getting to know her clients well and laughing together but also values focusing on goals and making each session a productive one.
 As the client, you will be asked why you decided to come to therapy and what you would like to accomplish.
 The first 2-4 sessions are generally spent getting to know one another and helping Angela get a thorough understanding of the problems as well as clarifying goals for treatment.
 Angela will make recommendations about what might help after getting to know you and completing a thorough assessment.
 Sometimes this means referring you to other service providers.
 Often we get right to work on making progress on the agreed upon goals.
 A counselor’s job is not to give advice but to help client’s find a solution to their problem that works for them.
 Many people who come to counseling are in crisis and simply don’t know where to start.
 Exploring concerns with an objective party in a safe, confidential atmosphere often goes a long way.
 Frequently, homework assignments which consist of practicing new skills or trying out a new approach to the problem are given and discussed in the following session.

 How often will we meet?

 Starting out counseling sessions are held weekly.
 Counseling held less often is generally not as effective.
-After a significant progress towards goals sessions often reduce to every other week or once a month while clients work on maintaining.
+After significant progress towards goals, sessions often reduce to every other week or once a month while clients work on maintaining.
 Exceptions to this rule exist but are rare.